 - To familiarize rotators with our GPMR curriculum, residents, faculty and staff.

-- Faculty Meetings/Mentorship: rotators schedule three one-on-one sessions during their rotation with the Chief Resident and one session with the Program Director during their rotation.
+- Faculty Meetings/Mentorship: rotators meet one-on-one sessions during their rotation with the Program Director during their rotation.

 - Problem Solving in Public Health Research Project: rotators conduct a short research project in their area of interest using the Problem Solving in Public Health framework, which will be taught throughout their rotation.
 Residents write a research paper and present their work during the last week of their rotation.